 Estimating the best response functions is particularly interesting because it sheds light on both theoretical and policy questions.
-First, it is valuable because it allows us to asses the impact of children's migration on the care of parents remaining in Mexico.
+Given the high rates of Mexican migration to the U.S., this study is valuable because it allows us to asses the potential impact of children's migration on the care of parents remaining in Mexico.
 If siblings' time contributions are strategic substitutes, then the migration of one child and the reduction in time contribution that it necessarily induces would be offset by siblings in the home country who would compensate for the absent sibling by increasing their own time contributions.
 On the other hand, if siblings' contributions are strategic complements, one child's move abroad would result not only in the reduction in time contribution of the absent sibling, but also a reduction in time contributions by other siblings.
 As one child in the family migrates, he may also increase his financial contribution to the elderly parent via remittances.
 If siblings' financial contributions are strategic substitutes, then his siblings' money contributions in the home country would fall as a result.
 However, if siblings' financial contributions are strategic complements, then siblings would raise their financial contributions to the parents in response.

-Treating siblings' contributions as the outcome of a non-cooperative two-stage game, I account for the endogeneity of siblings' contributions by using siblings' characteristics as instrumental variables.
+Treating siblings' contributions as the outcome of a non-cooperative two-stage game, I address the endogeneity of siblings' contributions by using siblings' characteristics as instrumental variables.
 I check the robustness of the IV results by comparing them with results using a smaller set of instruments as well as from models including family fixed effects (FE and FEIV).
 I also consider the possibility of selection into migration by considering the results with a selection term, where identification is also based on siblings' characteristics.
 Overall, I find evidence that individuals increase their financial contributions in response to an increase in their siblings' financial contributions and decrease their time contributions in response to an increase in their siblings' time contributions.

 These results suggest that for both migrants and non-migrants, financial contributions function as strategic complements while siblings' time contributions operate as strategic substitutes, a distinction that could indicate children's expectation that parents will mainly consider financial contributions when they are making bequest decisions at the ends of their lives.
 Since the results are mixed in terms of substitutes and complements, it is theoretically unclear whether the consequences of migration should be dampened or amplified by siblings remaining in the home country, and instead depend on the magnitude of the effects.
-To address this, the final section of the paper uses the estimates from the best response functions to explore whether these findings point to an overall positive or negative effect of migration on contributions toward elderly parents.
-The results from simulating an exogenous switch in migrant status for one child show a decrease in time and possibly even financial contributions for elderly parents.
+Antman (2010c) uses the estimates from the best response functions estimated here to explore whether these findings point to an overall positive or negative effect of migration on contributions toward elderly parents.
+The results from simulating an exogenous switch in migrant status for one child show a decrease in time contributions and a more ambiguous change in financial contributions depending on family size.
 Consequently, policies that promote migration may have a negative impact on the overall well-being of elderly parents.

-This paper proceeds as follows: Section 2 discusses the relevant literature and choice behind the use of a non-cooperative model.
+The paper proceeds as follows: Section 2 discusses the relevant literature and considerations underlying the use of a non-cooperative model.
 Section 3 describes the data set and reviews the summary statistics.
 Section 4 establishes the empirical strategy with a focus on challenges to identification.
 Section 5 presents and interprets the results.
 Section 6 goes through various robustness checks including fixed-effects models.
-Section 7 discusses the simulation, and Section 8 concludes.
+Section 7 concludes.